shivajimutkule/ui-developer-tips-and-tricks/README.md

 5. **Polyfills whenever required**
    - Supporting older browser versions
+   - List of pollyfills which are equivalent to JavaScript feature [Click Here](https://github.com/Modernizr/Modernizr/wiki/HTML5-Cross-Browser-Polyfills)

 ## 2. UI Aesthetics
 It will focus on look and feel of application